FTSE 100 drops on stronger pound; Melrose top loser

-The British engineer dropped 5.5% after it agreed to sell its Nortek Air Management business for about 2.62 billion pounds ($3.63 billion) and plans to use the proceeds to pay down debt, reduce a UK pension deficit and return cash to shareholders.
+The British engineer (MRON.L) dropped 5.5% after it agreed to sell its Nortek Air Management business for about 2.62 billion pounds ($3.63 billion) and plans to use the proceeds to pay down debt, reduce a UK pension deficit and return cash to shareholders. read more

-The blue-chip index closed 0.5% lower as the pound rose 1% to hit a one-month high against the dollar, while heavyweight energy shares ended 1.23% lower and were the top losers.
-[O/R]
+The blue-chip index (.FTSE) closed 0.5% lower as the pound rose 1% to hit a one-month high against the dollar, while heavyweight energy (.FTNMX601010) shares ended 1.23% lower and were the top losers.

 "A pretty quiet trading day with a strong pound and weak oil stocks leading the blue chip index lower, but it doesn’t really call for a sell-off headline as recovery optimism remains intact,” said Keith Temperton, equity sales trader at Forte Securities.